ASTR 1210 (O'Connell) Optional Reading

 Stonehenge, on the Salisbury plain in south-central England, is the

-Ireland.)
-Very little is known about the people who built these.
+Very little is known about the people who built

-Though scholarly debate has raged over the purpose of such structures,
+these.
+Though scholarly debate has raged over the purpose of such

-there is good evidence that their builders incorporated astronomical
+structures, there is good evidence that their builders incorporated

-knowledge of the Sun, Moon, and bright stars in many of them,
+astronomical knowledge of the Sun, Moon, and bright stars in some of

 phases.
 This was a massive effort, involving transport of 5 ton